 LORNA PEARL PHILP & FELIX WILLIAM PHILP MEMORIAL SCHOLARSHIP

-In 2025, the Lorna Pearl Philp & Felix William Philp Memorial Scholarship, established by Heather Philp to honor her late parents, Lorna Pearl Philp and Felix William Philp, will grant a $5,000 U.S. Dollar academic scholarship to a qualifiying Jamaican student enrolled in a university, trade, vocational, or graduate school.
+The Lorna Pearl Philp & Felix William Philp Memorial Scholarship, established by Heather Philp to honor her late parents, Lorna Pearl Philp and Felix William Philp, grants a $5,000 U.S. Dollar academic scholarship to a qualifiying Jamaican student enrolled in a university, trade, vocational, or graduate school.

 Our family takes great pride and joy in providing this scholarship in memory of our parents.